Eshitasri/Money-mosaic/README.md

+#Money Mosaic:
-#Money Mosaic:The Personal Finance Manager
+The Personal Finance Manager

 Money Mosaic is a sleek, responsive web application that empowers users to manage their personal finances effectively.
 With features like budget setting, expense tracking, and visual progress indicators, it offers a comprehensive solution for financial planning.